LesiaChaban/gdk-oci-oke-workshop/05-configure-app/configure-app.md

 	</copy>
 	```

-8. Set the environment variable `OCI_CLUSTER_ID` to store your OKE cluster ID.
+8. Set the environment variable `OCI_CLUSTER_ID` to store the OCID of your OKE cluster.
 Replace the placeholder `<your-cluster-OCID>` with your value.

 	```bash
 	<copy>